kyma-incubator/compass-console/README.md

     npm start
     ```

-3. The Compass website opens in a new tab of your browser.
-If not, go to `http://localhost:8080`.

    > **NOTE:** The `npm run bootstrap` command:
    > - installs root dependencies provided in the [package.json](./package.json) file
    > - installs dependencies for the [`React common`](./common), [`React components`](./components/react), [`Shared components`](./components/shared) and [`Generic documentation`](./components/generic-documentation) libraries